faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 IP Address: 192.168.1.100
 OS: Ubuntu 20.04
 ```
-I saved the file using ctrl+s command and later using ctrl+x command.
+I saved the file using ctrl+s command and exited using ctrl+x command.

 -----